Recursion Pharmaceuticals (NASDAQ:RXRX) Coverage Initiated by Analysts at SVB Leerink

-RXRX has been the subject of a number of other reports.
-JPMorgan Chase & Co. began coverage on Recursion Pharmaceuticals in a research report on Tuesday.
-They set a neutral rating and a $32.00 price objective for the company.
-Bank of America began coverage on Recursion Pharmaceuticals in a report on Tuesday.
-They set a buy rating and a $31.00 price target for the company.
-KeyCorp began coverage on Recursion Pharmaceuticals in a report on Tuesday.
-They set an overweight rating and a $36.00 price target for the company.
-Finally, The Goldman Sachs Group began coverage on Recursion Pharmaceuticals in a report on Tuesday.
-They set a neutral rating and a $34.00 price target for the company.
-Two analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-The stock has an average rating of Buy and a consensus target price of $33.20.
+RXRX has been the topic of a number of other research reports.
+The Goldman Sachs Group assumed coverage on shares of Recursion Pharmaceuticals in a research report on Tuesday, May 11th.
+They set a neutral rating and a $34.00 price target on the stock.
+JPMorgan Chase & Co. assumed coverage on shares of Recursion Pharmaceuticals in a research report on Tuesday, May 11th.
+They set a neutral rating and a $32.00 price target on the stock.
+Bank of America assumed coverage on shares of Recursion Pharmaceuticals in a research report on Tuesday, May 11th.
+They set a buy rating and a $31.00 price target on the stock.
+Finally, KeyCorp began coverage on shares of Recursion Pharmaceuticals in a research report on Tuesday, May 11th.
+They set an overweight rating and a $36.00 price target on the stock.
+Two research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+The stock has a consensus rating of Buy and an average target price of $33.20.

 Recursion Pharmaceuticals, Inc operates as a clinical-stage biotechnology company decoding biology by integrating technological innovations across biology, chemistry, automation, data science, and engineering to industrialize drug discovery.
 It has four clinical-stage drug candidates focused on rare, monogenic diseases; and 33 additional programs in various stages of preclinical development.